 Long-term stability relates to implementation of right-of-way management practices and procedures that result in an ecological condition that maximizes predation and competition; and minimizes reinvasion, treatment costs, and herbicide requirements.
-It incorporates the latest research and proven best management practices to sustain a fully integrated, ecologically-centered management program.
+The elements of this program work together with the latest research and proven best management practices to sustain a fully integrated, ecologically-centered management program.